 Company & Team Transparency - Help each other to reach the goals

 Engagement - Everyone is helping out to propel towards our vision

-Accountability - Clarify who has responsibility of what
+Accountability - Clarify who has the responsibility for what

-In other words, the purpose is to set the overall direction on company level and by breaking it down into graspable goals for each department/team and individual we stay focused on the important strategic objectives of our company.
+In other words, the purpose is to set the overall direction on a company level and by breaking it down into graspable goals for each department/team and individual, we stay focused on the important strategic objectives of our company.